 |Mathematics||5 / 6||1|

 |Design & Technology||5||1|

 |Personal & Social Education||1|

-In Design & Technology, girls select one subject from Food Technology, Graphics Products, Product Design and Textiles.
+In Design & Technology, girls select one subject from Food Preparation and Nutrition, Graphics Products, Product Design and Textiles.

 In addition, girls select a further subject from: